 MBA After BA Economics: Why Is It a Good Option?

-Additionally, an MBA opens doors to job opportunities worldwide in both the public as well as private sectors.
+Additionally, an MBA opens doors to job opportunities worldwide in both the public and private sectors.
 Moreover, for those interested in entrepreneurship, an MBA can provide the essential skills and knowledge to start and run a successful business.
-This article will dive into the benefits, eligibility and career scope of doing an MBA after a BA in Economics, but let’s first look at what both of these degrees entail.
+This article will dive into the benefits, eligibility, colleges, and career scope of doing an MBA after a BA in Economics, but let’s first look at what both of these degrees entail.

 A BA in Economics equips you with knowledge of the social science principles that govern the distribution of goods and resources worldwide and in individual regions.
-Usually offered as a master’s degree, this programme enables students to understand economic theories comprehensively.
-In addition, it provides specialised studies in economic disciplines such as micro, macro, and applied economics.
+This is a three-year undergraduate degree programme.
+Usually offered as a bachelor’s degree, this programme enables students to understand economic theories comprehensively.
+In addition, it provides specialised studies in economic disciplines such as microeconomics, macroeconomics, and applied economics.
 This field blends data science, mathematics, and political science, enabling graduates to provide analysis and data to assist businesses, governments, and nonprofit organisations in decision-making.

 What is an MBA Degree?